The Courts of Chaos: Plot summary

 Corwin finds Brand with Fiona, Random and Deirdre, at the edge of the Abyss.
 Fiona is keeping him psychically bound, but Brand has Deirdre as a hostage.
-Suddenly an image of Oberon fills the sky, telling them that Corwin must use the Jewel to save them from the oncoming Chaos storm, and gives them a blessing.
-Corwin makes use of the distraction and his attunement to the jewel to super-heat Brand, but Brand realizes what's happening and starts to cut Deirdre.
-She pulls herself free, and Brand is shot in the chest and throat with a bow.
-He staggers, and grabs Deirdre's hair.
+Suddenly an image of Oberon fills the sky, telling them that Corwin must use the Jewel to save them from the oncoming Chaos storm, leaves the question of succession "[up to] the horn of the Unicorn", and gives them a blessing.
+Corwin makes use of the distraction and his attunement to the jewel to burn Brand, but Brand realizes what's happening and starts to cut Deirdre.
+She pulls herself free, and Brand is shot in the throat and then chest with a bow.
+He staggers and grabs Deirdre's hair.
 They both fall into the Abyss.
-Corwin tries to follow her, and Random has to knock him out.
+Corwin tries to follow her and Random has to knock him out.

 Corwin wakes up to see Caine there, alive and well.
-He explains how he faked his own death and spied on the others using the Trumps.
-It was him who shot Brand, using silver-tipped arrows, just in case.
+Caine explains how he wanted "to get to the root of the trouble in Amber" and, unsure whether Corwin or Brand was responsible, faked his own death (by killing one of his own shadows) to investigate more freely and tried to frame Corwin for it to get him pinned down.
+Caine then kept himself appraised of developments by spying on the others through the Trumps.
+It was he who shot Brand, using silver-tipped arrows, just in case, and also he who stabbed Corwin earlier.

 They watch Amber's armies crush the forces of Chaos while the storm continues to advance.
-A funeral procession, led by Dworkin, emerges from the storm front, accompanied by all sorts of various fantastic beasts.
+A funeral procession, led by Dworkin, emerges from the storm front, accompanied by all sorts of fantastic beasts.
 Fiona appears with Dara and Corwin's son, Merlin.
 Corwin discusses with Fiona the possibility that two Patterns now exist; she can't decide whether that is good or bad.
 Dara arrives, angry with Corwin for killing Borel, and then leaves.
-Merlin arrives with her, but stays, eager to learn more about his father.
+Merlin arrives with her, but stays, eager to learn more about his father, Corwin.

-The Unicorn appears from the Abyss, wearing the Jewel of Judgement.
-It examines each of the Amberites in turn, then kneels in front of Random.
+The Unicorn appears from the Abyss somehow, wearing the Jewel of Judgement.
+It examines each of the Amberites in turn, then kneels in front of Random, presenting him the Jewel, and in accordance with Oberon's message, the succession.
 The rest of the family kneel in front of him too, and pledge their allegiance to him as the new King.
-Random takes the Jewel, and Corwin is able to guide him through the attunement process.
+Random takes the Jewel, and Corwin is able to guide him through its attunement process.
 Corwin is exhausted, and stays with Random while the others go to the Courts, where they think they should be safe.
 Merlin stays, and asks to hear about his father's adventures.
 Corwin begins narrating the Chronicles to his son.